OlssonLukas/Flappy_Cloud/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running follow these simple example steps.
+Either run it using a docker image or from the terminal using your favorite shell.

 ### Prerequisites